WPATH SOC8, a Manifesto for Trans Healthcare

 Gender-affirming healthcare is vital for many women in transition or anyone dealing with gender dysphoria.
 Facialteam advocates to enable greater access for women seeking trans-friendly healthcare.

 Many of Facialteam’s professionals are active WPATH members, participating in modernizing the field of transgender healthcare through actions such as the SOC8 update.

 Other ways that Facialteam contributes to the advancement of gender affirming facial surgery;

 - Technological innovations in imaging, surgery and patient care that improve any stage of the FFS process.

 - Mental health around the FFS experience is core to our practice, for both patients and their supportive companions.

 - Scientific investigation on several themes related to best practices in trans surgery.
 Such as the medical article, “Facial Gender Confirmation Surgery – Review of the Literature and Recommendations for Version 8 of the WPATH Standards of Care”.
-The publication appeared in the International Journal of Transgender Health in 2017, an important step towards the necessary changes that were put into effective in the new SOC8.
+The publication appeared in the International Journal of Transgender Health in 2017, an important step towards the necessary changes that were put into effect in the new SOC8.